cjuhlin/zippy/README.md

 # zippy
-Script for unpacking diffrent formats and can bruteforce zip file with help of a wordlist
+Script for unpacking nested archive and support diffrent formats(zip,tar and gz).
+It can also bruteforce zip file with help of a wordlist
+Made for a CTF-challenge , Zip-a-Dee-Doo-Dah @ houseplant 2020.

 USEAGE:
 ```